codeurjc-students/2025-GestionTuristica/README.md

 ### Algorithms and advanced queries

-- Hotel search: User will be able to search for hotels that meet multiple requirements, such as number of stars, price, city...
+- Hotel search: User will be able to search for hotels that meet one or multiple requirements, such as number of stars, price, city...

 ### Pages